Meet a Monaco Resident: Michael Pellman Rowland

-Playing golf at the Monte Carlo golf club , walking up to the Saint Martin gardens on the Rock, the walk along the water in Cap d’Ail, and going to the cafe on Monte Carlo’s casino square for a drink and to do some people watching.
+Playing golf at the Monte Carlo Golf Club , walking up to the Saint Martin gardens on the Rock, the walk along the water in Cap d’Ail or Cap Ferrat, and going to the café on Monte Carlo’s casino square for a drink and to do some people watching.

 What is your favorite getaway in the surrounding areas outside of Monaco?